huitema/quic-in-space/draft-huitema-quic-in-space.md

 Congestion control protocols typically compute a "congestion window" that tracks the bandwidth-delay product of the connection.
-If the congestion window is tuned for a delay of 8 minutes and the delay suddenly jumps to more than an hour as mentioned in {{path-change}}, the congestion window will be suddenly 64 times too small.
+If the congestion window is tuned for a delay of 8 minutes and the delay suddenly jumps to more than an hour as mentioned in {{path-changes}}, the congestion window will be suddenly 64 times too small.
 Algorithm that remain in the "congestion avoidance" phase increase the congestion window very slowly, which would cause under-utilization of the network during the period of delay changes.